waldhacw6865/waldhacw6865.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I here are some projects that I have done over my years here at UW-Eau Claire.
+        Here are some projects that I have done over my years here at UW-Eau Claire.
+Dealing with analyzing the transcriptomic differences between liver and intensinal _Schistoma mansoni_.
     design:
       columns: '1'
 #  - block: collection